TN 42 (10-24)

 B. Procedure

-Follow these procedures in cases where applying the spouse-to-spouse-to-child deeming rules in A.1. above would be, or is, disadvantageous to an eligible child.
+Follow these procedures in cases where applying the spouse-to-spouse-to-child deeming rules in A.1. in this section would be, or is, disadvantageous to an eligible child.

 NOTE: These procedures apply ONLY to cases involving both spouse-to-spouse and parent-to-child deeming.
 The procedures do NOT apply to cases involving deeming to an eligible child from a parent who is ineligible because of the parent's own excess income — that is, cases involving only parent-to-child deeming (SI 01320.630).